eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ## Error Handling

-The AMQP adapter distinguishes between two types of errors when a message is published using *at least once*:
+The AMQP adapter distinguishes between two types of errors when a message is published using *AT LEAST ONCE* delivery semantics:

 * An error caused by the client side, e.g invalid message address, content-type, adapter disabled for tenant etc.
 * An error caused by the server side, e.g no downstream consumers registered, downstream connection loss etc.